 - The Wizards (1995): the base set, in which players play one of the five Wizards (Gandalf, Saruman, Radagast, Pallando, or Alatar) who try to fight against the growing power of Sauron.
 This set saw two expansions:

-- The Dragons (1995): this expansion dealt mostly with dragons (as the name implies), the northern territories where most of the dragons live, as well as the Dwarves.
+- The Dragons (1995): This expansion dealt mostly with dragons (as the name implies), the northern territories where most of the dragons live, as well as the Dwarves.
 A few new rules were introduced with this set, mostly dealing with dragons and their lairs.
+A very solid expansion.

 - The Lidless Eye (1997): The Lidless Eye is not an expansion to The Wizards, but an entirely new set, in which you play a Ringwraith, who works for Sauron and tries to oppose the Wizards.
 This set only had one expansion:

-- Against the Shadow (1997): This expansion did not add new rules, but merely added more resources and hazards to be used by Ringwraiths.
+- Against the Shadow (1997): This expansion did not add new rules, and is mostly focussed on the confrontation between Minion and Hero players.

 - The White Hand (1997): Though only distributed in boosters, not in starter decks, The White Hand is in a way the third base set, which allows you to play with a corrupted Fallen Wizard, who pursues his own agenda.
 This was only released in boosters, since Fallen Wizards can use resources and hazards from either of the other two sets (The Wizards or The Lidless Eye), and thus required fewer new cards.

 - The Balrog (1998): In this final Middle-Earth set you play a Balrog.
-Like The White Hand, this was a small set (of only 100 cards), distributed in fixed sets (with no rarity), since it depends on hazards and resources of The Lidless Eye set and its expansion.
+Like The White Hand, this was a small set (of only 100 cards), distributed in fixed sets (with no rarity), since it depends on hazards and resources of The Lidless Eye set.

 In 1998, ICE also produced 10 “Challenge Decks“, which provided ready made decks consisting of cards from the other sets.
 Five of these are Wizard (“Hero”) decks, five are Ringwraith (“Minion”) decks.